Kalsaria-C/em-omc/logging-analytics/alarms-detection-rules-la/la-overview/la-overview.md

 3. Add Data page will be displayed.
 ![add-data-page](./images/add-data-page.png)

-## (Reading Exercise Only) Task 4: Ingesting logs using Service Connector
+## Task 4: Ingesting logs using Service Connector

 > **Note** : **No action is needed from the user as this is only reading exercise.**